-I grew up in a lower middle class neighborhood under the watchful eye of a very frugal mother.
+I spent much of my childhood dreaming of a Fairy Godmother to save me from the watchful eye of my frugal mother.
 She reused and recycled before it was chic.
-We squeezed every milli-drop from our toothpaste tubes, and powdered milk was a staple in our pantry.
+We squeezed every milli-drop from our toothpaste tubes and powdered mil was a staple in our pantry.

 So it came as a surprise when my mother signed me up for a somewhat costly Junior Cotillion class when I was thirteen.
 “You need to learn social graces,” she said, “So if you ever have the chance to go to a ball, you’ll know how to dance and which fork to use.”
 At this point in time, my mother was holding out hope that I would get a full scholarship to Harvard, hob-nob with the wealthy and perhaps become a doctor or at a minimum, marry one.

 These were the days of Izod shirts in every color, and add-a-bead necklaces, pink and green wrap-around skirts and Reed Hunter Fair Isle sweaters featuring whales or turtles knit around the collars.
 Preppy boys donned pin-striped oxford shirts and Ralph Lauren jackets with khaki pants.
 The wealthy girls from MacGregor Downs and Country Club Hills had collections of argyle vests with matching knee socks and carried coordinating monogrammed Pappagallo purses with wooden handles.